paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-063-assessment.md

 #### Effective Date of 1965 Amendment
 Amendment by Pub.
 L. 89–44 applicable to taxable years beginning on or after July 1, 1965, see section 809(f) of Pub.
 L. 89–44, set out as a note under [section 6420 of this title](./chapter-065-abatements-credits-and-refunds.md#section-6420).

+#### Procedures for Requesting Abatement
+Pub.
+L. 119–39, § 2(d), Nov.
+25, 2025, 139 Stat.
+660, provided that: “Not later than 180 days after the date of the enactment of this Act [Nov.
+25, 2025], the Secretary of the Treasury (or such Secretary’s delegate) shall provide for procedures by which a taxpayer may request an abatement referred to in section 6213(b)(1)(B)(i)(V) of the Internal Revenue Code of 1986 in writing, electronically, by telephone, or in person.”

+#### Pilot Program on Notices of Mathematical or Clerical Errors
+Pub.
+L. 119–39, § 2(e), Nov.
+25, 2025, 139 Stat.
+660, provided that: “Not later than 18 months after the date of the enactment of this Act [Nov.
+25, 2025], the Secretary of the Treasury (or such Secretary’s delegate), in consultation with the National Taxpayer Advocate, shall— “(1) implement a pilot program to send a trial number of notices, in an amount which is a statistically significant portion of all such notices, of mathematical or clerical error pursuant to section 6213(b) of the Internal Revenue Code of 1986 by certified or registered mail with e-signature confirmation of receipt, and “(2) report to Congress, aggregated by the type of error under section 6213(g) of such Code to which the notices relate, on—“(A) the number of mathematical or clerical errors noticed under the program and the dollar amounts involved, “(B) the number of abatements of tax and the dollar amounts of such abatements, and “(C) the effect of such pilot program on taxpayer response and adjustments or abatements to tax, with conclusions drawn about the effectiveness of certified or registered mail, with and without return receipt, and any other recommendations for improving taxpayer response rates.”

 #### Plan Amendments Not Required Until January 1, 1989
 For provisions directing that if any amendments made by subtitle A or subtitle C of title XI [§§ 1101–1147 and 1171–1177] or title XVIII [§§ 1800–1899A] of Pub.
 L. 99–514 require an amendment to any plan, such plan amendment shall not be required to be made before the first plan year beginning on or after Jan.
 1, 1989, see section 1140 of Pub.
 L. 99–514, as amended, set out as a note under [section 401 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-401).